AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 - <xref:community-remove-tenants>

 	Remove tenants from a community.

+- <xref:community-remove-your-tenant>

+	Remove your own tenant from the community.

 - <xref:community-resend-invitation>